Treaty of Salynas: Treaty

 Vytautas' friend and former captive, Marquard von Salzbach, helped to negotiate the agreement.
 A preliminary treaty was signed on 23 March 1398, in Hrodna; it was finalized in October 1398.
 According to the treaty Samogitia was ceded to the Knights roughly up to the Nevėžis River, leaving the mouth of Nevėžis in Vytautas' hands.
 For the first time the Order also received a portion of Sudovia, an almost uninhabited territory north and west of the Šešupė River.
 The treaty recognized spheres of influence: Veliky Novgorod for Vytautas and Pskov for the Knights.
 Vytautas also promised to help the Knights build two new castles as compensation for castles he burned in 1392.
 The Knights promised to help Vytautas in his campaign against the Tatars.
 The treaty also guaranteed freedom of trade.
 Sigismund Kęstutaitis and other hostages kept by the Knights since the Civil War were released.

-During the week-long celebration following successful negotiations, Lithuanian nobles proclaimed Vytautas as King of Lithuania.
+During the week-long celebration following successful negotiations, Lithuanian nobles declared their loyalty to Vytautas as their leader and it's possible that they even proclaimed him the King of Lithuania.
 While such a declaration had no political force, it was a reply to demands by Jadwiga of Poland to pay Polish taxes.
 It showed their determination to keep the Grand Duchy of Lithuania separate from the Kingdom of Poland despite the Union of Krewo in 1385.
 Such a proclamation, known only from the chronicles of Johann von Posilge, raised doubts as to reliability among Polish historians.
 The treaty is noted among Lithuanian historians as it showed the extent of Vytautas' power in Lithuania: he made territorial concessions without approval from Jogaila, who theoretically was the Supreme Duke of Lithuania.